time-memo/website/README.md

-Biteme Landing page
+Timemo Landing page
 --------
-A basic landing page for Biteme
+A basic landing page for Timemo

 ## Technologies